Nodragem/Catch-the-Crown/notes/GameDesign - SaveTheCrown.md

 # Changelog

 ## up to 11/12/2016:

 - [x] @level @gameplay try to do one way (single ticket) platforms,

   - [x] we can make a platform oneway in the type_object file,
   - [x] improve the oneway detection:

     > before we check whether body.getPosition().y + 0.1 was under the detected collision.
-If yes, the body could pass.
-  > this was not working when a platform was slighty upper than 2 blocks and the player tried to jump without moving
-  > we know test body.getWorldCenter().y against the dectected collision
+If yes, the body could pass. this was not working when a platform was slighty upper than 2 blocks and the player tried to jump without moving we know test body.getWorldCenter().y against the dectected collision

   - [x] debug oneway detection:

     > it was taking the last touch fixtures from the list to test if one object was under the platform.
-  > But sometimes the last touched fixture did not correspond to the object!
-  > For instance, when aiming downard, the last fixture became the aiming box for the platform,
-  > so that, when we test whether the character can pass, the engine was testing the position of the aiming box instead of the position of the character
+But sometimes the last touched fixture did not correspond to the object!
+For instance, when aiming downard, the last fixture became the aiming box for the platform, so that, when we test whether the character can pass, the engine was testing the position of the aiming box instead of the position of the character

   - [x] make ability to pass through the platform if press downward.

 - [x] @level @general the physical size of platform should be independent from the texture size (the character does not touch the wood platforms)

 - [x] @bug when there is a draw, the second best has his columns going up.
 It should not.

-- [x] @bug when using the throwing power, people can get *out of the level* and they can't play anymore.
+- [x] @bug when using the throwing power, people can get _out of the level_ and they can't play anymore.

 - [x] @sound @gameplay add tick-tock of the clock when 10 second lefts

   > we actually got a music :)

 - [x] @sound increase the volume of switches

 - [x] @sound change the sound of switches/traps activation to a little music (three notes)

 - [x] @sound remove the 'tich' when character changes direction, put it for when the character get to the ground instead
 - [x] @menu change button for going to next round to start

 ## 20/11/2016:

 - [ ] @bug controller don't work after fullscreen:

   > can't be solved

 - [x] bug with throwing object: need to setActivate(true) when throwing ^^ probably cause of an update of libGDX

 - [x] bug stackoverflow: when two lance collide and then we use on of the lance, we got a stackoverflow because they are both children of each other and start making recursive call to goToActivation.

 - [x] improvement: remove the children from the current parent when we used setParent(null)
 - [ ] lance goes to deactivation now when colliding with an other lance

 ## 15/10/2016:

 - [x] **[A]** @bug there are still bug when getting hurt/dead while carrying a character!!
 - [x] **[A]** Lance Burning Sound @general
 - [x] **[A]** make announcement texts (on GUI), with an anouncement sounds. @general

   - [x] when people kills
   - [x] when people take the crown
   - [x] when people make a long term OK
   - [x] when people become Gold
   - [x] when people are weak

 - [x] **[A]** the bug of the flying prabbit @bug

   > Atanaska succeeded to replicate it; the prabbit's jump works as a jetpack.
 We thought we handle that problem.
 Not well enough apparently!

-  - [x] I improve the matter a bit, when a Lance disappear under the feet of a prabit, the bug appeared: I simply flush the contact data of the lance when it is recalled.
+  > - [x] I improve the matter a bit, when a Lance disappear under the feet of a prabit, the bug appeared: I simply flush the contact data of the lance when it is recalled.
-  - [x] However, we still have the prblem of the flying prabit if the prabit is touching the pick of the lance and the lance disappears.
-  > that is weird because I am flushing the pick too, and I even tried to add flushing each time the lance changes of state, but nothing seems to resolve this bug.
+  > - [x] However, we still have the prblem of the flying prabit if the prabit is touching the pick of the lance and the lance disappears. that is weird because I am flushing the pick too, and I even tried to add flushing each time the lance changes of state, but nothing seems to resolve this bug.

   > --> the bug was cause by a mainBoxContact.flush(); at the end of Lance::update()